 Just right – a properly sized central air conditioner will run through the required amount of cycles to keep your house comfortable, but will not run so much that it looses its efficiency.
-For more tips on how to lower your electric bill, try: How to lower your electric bill in the summer.
+For more tips on how to lower your electric bill, try:

 How to calculate the right size central air conditioner for your house.

 Now that you know what sizes your central air conditioner comes in, you can figure out how to calculate the right sized central AC unit for your house.
 There are two different ways to get a ballpark size estimate for your house.
 First, the old-school equation: ((House square footage times 25, divided by 12,000) – 0.5) = required tons.
 So for instance, a 1,500 square foot home would look something like this:

 - 37,500 / 12,000 = 3.1